fairscript/interact/Readme.md

 # λSQL

-A (proof of concept for a) (more) type-safe and FP-oriented SQL builder for TypeScript
+A (relatively) type-safe object-relational mapper for TypeScript with SQLite support and a fluent API

 ## Features
 - [Selecting tables](doc/Selection.md)